WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_46.md

 On the inside, around each of the four courts was a row of masonry, with hearths made at the bottom of the rows all around.

 ###### 24
-Then he said to me, "These are the kitchens where those who minister at the temple shall boil the sacrifices of the people." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then he said to me, "These are the kitchens where those who minister at the temple shall boil the sacrifices of the people."

 ***